 Suppose Quant is your strong suit and you find Verbal comparatively easier.
 As such, you may decide to finish Quant first and then solve Verbal.
 However, you might end up feeling much more mentally drained by the time you finish the Quant section.
-This is more likely to happen especially if you haven’t prepared using official questions.
+This is more likely to happen especially if you haven’t prepared using the official questions.

 So, when we say ‘wrong order’ we mean you may have chosen a poor section order.

-If you aren’t used to solving official questions like those provided in the Official Guide, it’s easily possible that you may end up underestimating how exhausting it can be to finish a given section.
+If you aren’t used to solving official questions like those provided in the Official Guide, it’s easily possible that you may end up underestimating how exhausting it can be to finish a particular section.
 Often, this can lead to poor performance in the subsequent sections.
 This leaves you with a lower GMAT score than you may have hoped for.

-The reason we’re dividing our advice based on your existing score is simple: your reasons for retaking the GMAT and your expectations from it will vary according to your existing score.
-Our advice is tailored to fit your reasons.
+So, we at CrackVerbal have a no discrimation policy.
+But here we’re dividing our advice based on your existing score simply because your reason(s) for retaking the GMAT and your expectation from the exam will vary according to the score you got.

-- GMAT score more than 750
+i.
+GMAT score more than 750

 If you’ve scored 750 or above on the GMAT, retaking it will serve no real purpose.
 Let us demonstrate why, using GMAT score charts.

-As you can see, if you’re at 750 or so, you currently lie in the 98th percentile.
-Scoring beyond 760 will only put you in the 99th percentile.
-The effort it takes to raise your score by that much is not proportional to the reward of doing so.
-Retaking the GMAT only to rise up by a single percentile point will not make much of a difference, no matter which schools you plan to apply to.
+What you need to understand here is that the effort it takes to raise your score by a percentile is not proportional to the reward.
+Retaking the GMAT only to rise up by a single percentile will not make much of a difference, no matter which schools you plan to apply to.

-Instead of breaking your head trying to get a higher GMAT score, focus on perfecting your Why MBA essay, and work on your other essay responses as well.
+We would suggest that Instead of breaking your head trying to get a higher GMAT score, focus on perfecting your “Why MBA?” essay, and work on your other essay responses as well.

-- GMAT score between 700-750
+ii.
+GMAT score between 700-750

-The only reason that would justify retaking GMAT with a score between 700 and 750 is if you’re intent on getting into the top 10 MBA programs in the world. in general, a GMAT score between 700 and 750 is beyond just ‘acceptable’ for a vast number of highly reputed B-Schools.
+The only reason that would justify retaking GMAT with a score between 700 and 750 is if you’re intent on getting into the top 10 MBA programs in the world.
+In general, a GMAT score between 700 and 750 is beyond just ‘acceptable’ for a vast number of highly reputed B-Schools.

 However, it is important to understand here that crossing this score bracket is the most challenging of all.